continja/sofarsogoode.github.io/_pages/therules.md

 **Do Not Disturb Occupants** – Neither we nor our neighbors are providing public restroom facilities – please plan ahead before leaving your house.

+**Keep Radio Volume Reasonable** - Providing the music via FM radio is to allow you to listen in your car or using a portable radio without disturbing the neighbors.
+Turning the volume up a bit so you can stand outside your car is fine.
+But please don't blast your stereo so loud that the neighbors can hear it inside their homes.

 **Keep Off Private Property** – If you are observing the display on foot, please observe from the sidewalks only.
 Please do not stand on lawns or driveways.

 **Avoid Blocking The Display** – If possible, please park tall vehicles away or across the street from our display so that others can observe it.
 If there is not ample parking, please park on a side street and visit the display on foot.